kexantus/kexantus/README.md

 ### Hi, I'm Karen.
 Thanks for stopping by!
 ____________________________________________________

-I am an entry level data scientist interested in using data science to superhead innovation around the world.
+I am a MS Data Science student at Fairfield University interested in using data science to superhead innovation around the world.
 I'm working on pretty interesting things right now.

 📫 Reach me at: exantuskaren@gmail.com